ucbi/uniform/guides/introduction/Code Transformations.md

 ## Modifiers from the Ejection Plan

-Users can also specify arbitrary modifications that should be applied to various files using the `modify` macro in the `Plan` module:
+Users can specify arbitrary modifications that should be applied to various files using the `modify` macro in the `Plan` module:

 ```elixir
 modify ~r/.+_worker.ex/, file, app do